 Student application deadlines may vary per program, as some programs may close as soon as they have the required numbers or some may need extension.
 Most programs follow the trend of the following schedule:

 Student Billing Due Dates

-- Faculty Led: Credit-bearing group trip led by a CEHD faculty.
-A faculty-led program lasts a full term.
+Faculty-Led: more than half of the course (50%) is taught overseas; credit-bearing trip led by CEHD faculty; usually lasts a full term.
 Most programs are offered in the summer, but can also be available for the fall, spring, or even winter break terms.

-- Reciprocal Exchange: The Texas A&M University Reciprocal Education Exchange Programs (REEPs) provide TAMU students the opportunity to study and live at an international partner university for one or two semesters.
+Reciprocal Exchange: The Texas A&M University Reciprocal Education Exchange Programs (REEPs) provide TAMU students the opportunity to study and live at an international partner university for one or two semesters.
 Students enroll in the academic setting of the host university, attending classes and interacting with local students.
-These programs provide adequate time for a total cultural immersion which significantly enhances cross-cultural experience and understanding.
-See the Study Abroad Programs Office website for a List of University-Wide Exchange Programs available.
+These programs provide adequate time for a total cultural immersion, which significantly enhances cross-cultural experience and understanding.
+See the Exchange Programs page on the Education Abroad Office website for more information.